isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 If you are not travelling on a designated flight from Hong Kong SAR to Singapore, you will not be allowed to enter Singapore.

-#### 19. Why must visitors take designated flights from Hong Kong SAR to Singapore?
+#### 19. Why must visitors take designated flights from Hong Kong to Singapore?

+The number of visitors travelling from Hong Kong to Singapore is subject to a quota as a start, to allow for the reopening of cross-border air travel in a safe and progressive manner.

-This is a requirement that has been agreed between the Singapore Government and HKSAR Government under the travel bubble arrangement.
-It is to maintain control of cross-border passenger flows between Hong Kong SAR and Singapore from the public health and epidemic control perspective.
+The quota is allocated to designated flights, which have been agreed between the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement.
+This is to maintain control of cross-border passenger flows between Hong Kong and Singapore from the public health and epidemic control perspective.

 ### **Pre-Departure COVID-19 Polymerase Chain Reaction (PCR) Test**